 A Community of Growth

-We are partnering with Dalton State College and their education department- working with their students on pedagogy through observation and field study!
+We are partnering with Dalton State College and their School of Education- working with their students on pedagogy through observation and field study!